corrode/corrode.github.io/content/blog/paradigms/index.md

 }
 ```

-In doing so, `FileFilter` becomes a building block that neatly integrates
-with Rust's powerful iterator ecosystem and can be used in all the same places
-as any other iterator.
-This design allows for complex iteration logic to be
-encapsulated
-*within* the object, abstracting away the details from the user.
+With that implementation, `FileFilter` becomes a normal Rust iterator.
+Callers can chain it with the rest of the iterator ecosystem while the traversal logic stays inside the struct.

 You can find the full implementation of `FileFilter` [on
 GitHub](https://github.com/corrode/filefilter) or [on the Rust